 The person on the waiting list who was accepted earliest has priority for being offered the room/unit.
 However, among the accepted prospective members who respond, the person who can immediately move-in without a gap of unpaid for days, is able to immediately pay the full deposit and membership fees, and can pay rent on or before their date of move-in is the person given priority for actual move-in.
 Partner Organization prospectives, a current resident moving from another room/unit, associates that are not behind on labor, or general prospective members are on the waitlist, in that order, assuming for the latter three that they can also pay the full deposit, fees, and first month's rent before the move-in date [HM 8-18-13].

 Associate members who have not performed their labor are ineligible for rental contracts until such a time when they have done enough make up labor for their missed hours.
 Paying labor fines does not make up for this.
 [HM 8-24-14]

 The general order of the waitlist is as follows:

 Unless otherwise excepted, the House may not sign a residential lease for a person to solely occupy a unit if such action would reduce the number of members residing at the House to a quantity fewer than 32.
-Exemptions shall be provided if a person receives assistance via a partner organization, has legal dependents, is pregnant, or is in the process of adopting a child [HM 10-11-15].
+Exemptions shall be provided if a person requires a whole unit as a reasonable accommodation for disability, receives assistance via a partner organization, has legal dependents, is pregnant, or is in the process of adopting a child [HM 10-11-15].